 Be Prepared and Pack your Patience

-Even though travel this summer may be bumpy, I would still never suggest skipping going to your favorite destinations.
-The pandemic crushed many travel plans the past two years.
-Now airlines have to deal with the pent up demand.
+Even though travel may be bumpy and airports will be crowded, I would still never suggest skipping going to your favorite destinations.
+The pandemic crushed many travel plans over the past two years.
+Now airlines have to deal with the pent-up demand.

-Just be prepared with snacks, a sweater and a good attitude and take off to summer fun!
+Just be prepared with snacks, a sweater and a good attitude, and take off to family gatherings this holiday season!